grad-ient/logmd/log.md

 - [x] 2 x leet codes
 - [ ] Deep research

-Cool... so max diameter of n-nary trees is a fun one. where would someone apply such a thing in real life?
+Cool...
+So the max diameter of n-nary trees is a fun coding problem.
+Where would someone apply such a thing in real life?
 Surely, there's a fun practical application.
 ChatGPT is saying the diameter of a network of computers is a good example.
-How is that important? well, actually as I look ahead at gpt's suggestions it aids estimating how long a message will take to get from one computer to another.
+How is that important?
+Well, actually as I look ahead at gpt's suggestions it aids estimating how long a message will take to get from one computer to another.

 2025-02-08